bcs08-group5-airbnb/airbnb-frontend/README.md

-# Airbnb Clone Project – BCS08 CyberSoft Academy Final Project
+# Airbnb Clone Project – CyberSoft Academy Final Project

-## Description

 This project is a clone of Airbnb, a popular online marketplace for lodging, primarily homestays for vacation rentals, and tourism activities.
 The goal of this project is to replicate key features and functionalities of the Airbnb platform.